PallaviDule/coupon-combo-generator/README.md

 ## Assumptions & Procedure
 ### Assumptions
 - Each coupon has a blockedTypes array representing the types it blocks.
 - A coupon with no blockedTypes can be combined with any other coupon.
+- A coupon combination is valid only if no blocked type conflicts exist between any two coupons in that combination.
 - Combinations that are subsets of a larger valid combination should be removed.

 ### Procedure / Approach